Best Fall Hikes in Washington (from a local)

 If you are looking for a terrific and challenging hike in the fall, this one is truly a stunner!
 The second half of the hike is covered in vibrant color, creating an amazing spectacle.
 I was blown away by the color and how it contrasts all of the beautiful granite.
 However, it’s not easy; you’ll be climbing 3,700 feet in just over 3 miles.
 Its a leg burner and puts you to the test.
 Nevertheless, if you make it to the top, you will be rewarded with beautiful mountain views all around.
 I mean views for MILES!

-Moreover, this fire tower is conveniently located off the I-90 corridor, approximately 50 miles outside Seattle, making it an easy day hike to access.
+This fire tower is conveniently located off the I-90 corridor, approximately 50 miles outside Seattle, making it an easy day hike to access.

 Granite Mountain Overview